 • The 10th day after birth - AMD is about 6 centimeters.

-Finally, the uterus will restore its shape onlyto the eighth - ninth week after childbirth.
-However, in this case, it is necessary to take into account some individual factors that may influence this process: the peculiarities of pregnancy and childbirth, breastfeeding of the child, the age of the woman, and the presence of certain chronic diseases.
-As a rule, women older than 25 years, or those who give birth not the first time, or those who have had a pregnancy with multiple births or with polyhydramnios, the uterus can contract much more slowly.
-And this means that these women may need medical intervention.
-The doctor will examine the woman and, if necessary, prescribe her special medications and physiotherapy, which will stimulate a more intensive contraction of the uterus.
-While the woman is in the hospital, the doctor has the ability to control the rate of contraction of her uterus.
-However, the uterus is reduced for much longer than the woman is after delivery in the maternity hospital.
-So, these or other problems can go unnoticed.
-That is why in no case it is unacceptable to ignore preventive visits to gynecologists.
-A woman must undergo a gynecological examination in two weeks and a month after the birth of the child.
+The uterus will finally regain its shape onlyby the eighth to ninth week after childbirth.
+However, even in this case, it is necessary to take into account some individual factors that can affect this process: the peculiarities of the course of pregnancy and childbirth, breastfeeding, the woman's age, the presence of certain chronic diseases.
+As a rule, in women over 25, or in those giving birth not for the first time, or in those who had multiple pregnancies or with polyhydramnios, the uterus can contract much more slowly.
+This means that these women may need medical intervention.
+The doctor will examine the woman and, if necessary, prescribe special drugs and physiotherapy that will stimulate more intensive contraction of the uterus.
+While the woman is in the maternity hospital, the doctor has the opportunity to monitor the speed of contraction of her uterus.
+However, the uterus contracts for much longer than the woman is in the maternity hospital after childbirth.
+This means that certain problems may remain unnoticed.
+This is why it is unacceptable to ignore preventive visits to gynecologists under any circumstances.
+A woman should undergo a gynecological examination two weeks and one month after the birth of the child.
 The doctor will assess the condition of not only the uterus, but also the cervix.
-To the great regret, the cervix after delivery can also leave much to be desired.
-But the young mother will need a lot of strength and health to care for the most valuable, that only can be in his life - for his crumbs.
-And in fact, if the problem is not noticed in a timely manner, the risk of developing various complications, due to which a woman may find herself in a hospital, is very high.
-We advise you to read:
+Unfortunately, the cervix after childbirth may also leave much to be desired.
+But a young mother will need a lot of strength and health to take care of the most precious thing in her life - her baby.
+But if the problem is not noticed in time, there is a very high risk of developing various complications, due to which the woman may end up in the hospital.
+We recommend reading:

 Comments